MEET THE TEAM AT NSITE’N

 Email: nsiten.gm@gmail.com

-Mr. Graham Marshall is the Industry Liaison Coordinator for the Nova Scotia Indigenous Tourism Enterprise Network (NSITE’N).
+Mr. Graham Marshall works under contract as the Industry Liaison Coordinator for the Nova Scotia Indigenous Tourism Enterprise Network (NSITE’N).

 Graham has been promoting our Mi’kma’q culture for the past 30+ years internationally.
 He is a Membertou Band Councillor.
 He is an original member of the Mi’kmaq drum group ” Sons of Membertou.”
 Graham sits on the board of Directors for Cape Breton University Alumni, and the board of directors for Atlantic Memorial Park.